 The Choir of Newman College was established at the beginning of 2002, under the direction of Dr Gary Ekkel, to serve as the chapel and concert choir of Newman College.
-The Choir consists of eighteen voices, comprising five sopranos, four altos/counter-tenors, four tenors and five basses, together with the College Organist, David Macfarlane.
+The Choir consists of twenty-six voices, comprising eight sopranos, six altos/counter-tenors, six tenors and six basses, together with the College Organist, David Macfarlane.

 The principal aims of the choir are to provide leadership in liturgical music within Australia, to promote choral music through performances of uncompromising excellence and to provide the skills and training which will allow choristers to become choral leaders.